LuanSilvaTec/my-page/README.md

-"# my-page"

-**Build react app on GutHub
+#Build react app on GitHub

-Add this code on the package.json of the project:
+**Add this code on the package.json of the project:**
-"predeploy":"npm run build",
+´´´"predeploy":"npm run build",
 "build":"react-scripts build",
 "deploy":"gh-pages -d build -r <repository name>"
+´´´

-Then, deploy the application using the following command: npm run deploy
+Then, deploy the application using the following command:
+´´´npm run deploy´´´